Essanipsel/Php-framework/README.md

 ## How to use

+### Config.json attributes

+At the project root you can see there is a config.json file.
+You're right, this is not very usual to use json file with PHP, but it was quite easy for this usage.
+This file was made to manage general attributes like database credentials, external webservices credentials, environment parameters, etc. You can add as much parameters as you want.
+You can access them through the $GLOBALS variable - ex: $GLOBALS['database']['password'].

 ### Router

 To configure the routes inside your project you just have to write them inside /public/router.json.
 This file allow you to create every route you need and it accepts several parameters.